 For possibilities to take the exam see the list of certification bodies.

 The CPRE Foundation Level syllabus states IREB's requirements for candidates to pass the Foundation Level exam and become a Certified Professional for Requirements Engineering.
 For this purpose the detailed content of each required training section is specified, as well as key words, learning targets and the recommended duration of the lessons.
-This document is meant to serve as a concept for the training provider's course material as well as a means for candidates preparing for the exam individually.
+This document and the handbook are meant to serve as a concept for the training provider's course material as well as a means for candidates preparing for the exam individually.

 The practice examination comprises 46 questions in the same form, structure and style as the live examination (approximately 45 questions).